Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Introduction

-In the previous studies \cite{Rath:PRD100'2019,Rath:EPJC80'2020}, the transport coefficients have been calculated from the Boltzmann equation and the complexities of the Boltzmann equation was avoided by a mean-free-path treatment.
+In the previous studies \cite{Rath:PRD100'2019,Rath:EPJC80'2020}, the transport coefficients have been calculated from the Boltzmann equation and the complexities of the collision term was avoided by a mean-free-path treatment.
 In this treatment, the collision integral is simplified by a relaxation term, implying that the collisions tend to relax the distribution function to an equilibrium value.
 The relaxation model then describes the destruction of phase of an ordered motion on collision and leads to a damping frequency of order $1/\tau$ in the amplitude, where $\tau$ is some suitable average collision time.
 This type of model has a flaw that charge is not conserved instantaneously but only on the average over a cycle.
-It is, however, easy to remedy this at least in the case of constant collision time by modifying the collision term due to Bhatnagar-Gross-Krook (BGK).
+It is, however, easy to remedy this at least in the case of constant collision time by modifying the collision term due to Bhatnagar-Gross-Krook (BGK)~\cite{Bhatnagar:PRD94'1954}.
 The BGK collision term differs physically from the relaxation type in the following manner: Each collision term in a Boltzmann equation consists of two parts, where the first one represents particles removed or absorbed from a definite momentum range by collisions and the second one represents the particles emitted into that range as a result of collisions.
 The absorption term is essentially the same as that in the relaxation term, {\em i.e.} particles in a momentum range $d\vec{p}$ about the momentum $\vec{p}$ are absorbed at a rate proportional to perturbed distribution $f(\vec{x},\vec{p},t)$.
-The emission term is the real source of difficulty, for which BGK prescribed that particles emitted at a rate proportional to the flucating density, $n(\vec{x},t) \left(=\frac{N}{N^0} =\frac{\int f(\vec{x},\vec{p},t)d^3 p}{\int f_0 d^3p}\right)$ and with a equilibrium distribution function.
+The emission term is the real source of difficulty, for which BGK prescribed that particles emitted at a rate proportional to the product of perturbed particle density, $n (\vec{x},t)$ and the equilibrium distribution function~\cite{Bhatnagar:PRD94'1954}.
+The effect of the BGK collision term which ensures the conservation of the particle number instantaneously has been studied on the plasma instabilities in ~\cite{Schenke:PRD73'2006}.